-- 1. A representative of an electoral subject (a party independently running in elections, an electoral bloc, an initiative group of voters) shall represent the electoral subject only in the relationship with an election commission with which it has been registered under this Law. - 2.
-During one or several types of elections, a party, an electoral bloc, an initiative group of voters (during Presidential elections of Georgia), and a candidate for the President of Georgia may each appoint only two representatives at every election commission.
-During the parliamentary elections and elections of municipal bodies of Georgia, an initiative group of voters may appoint two representatives to the respective district and precinct election commissions.
-The representatives appointed to the CEC and DEC may not concurrently be appointed to any other election commission. - [1.
-A representative of an electoral subject (a party running in elections, an initiative group of voters) shall represent the electoral subject only in the relationship with an election commission with which it has been registered under this Law. - 2.
-A party may, during one or several types of elections, appoint only two representatives to each election commission.
-During elections of municipality bodies, an initiative group of voters may appoint two representatives to appropriate district and precinct election commissions.
+1. A representative of an electoral subject (a party running in elections, an initiative group of voters) shall represent the electoral subject only in the relationship with an election commission with which it has been registered under this Law.

+2. A party may, during one or several types of elections, appoint only two representatives to each election commission.
+During elections of the municipality bodies, an initiative group of voters may appoint two representatives to appropriate district and precinct election commissions.
 Representatives appointed to the CEC and a DEC may not at the same time be appointed to another election commission.

-(Shall become effective upon recognition of the authority of the Parliament of Georgia elected in the next Parliamentary Elections of Georgia) - 21.
-A representative of electoral subject may be a legally competent citizen of Georgia from the age of 18. - 2^2 .
-The following persons may not be appointed as a representative of an electoral subject: - a) a candidate nominated by this or another electoral subject; - b) a representative of another electoral subject; - c) a member of an election commission; - d) a local observer; - e) a representative of the press or another mass medium. - 3.
-The electoral subject referred to in paragraph 2 of this article shall apply to the CEC Chairperson for appointment of a representative to the CEC.
-If the appropriate information is submitted in full, the CEC Chairperson shall register the representative of the electoral subject and issue the representative's certificate by ordinance within 24 hours.
-The certificate is at the same time a badge to be worn by the representative. - 31.
+2^{1} .
+A representative of an electoral subject may be a legally competent citizen of Georgia from the age of 18.

+2 .
+The following persons may not be appointed as a representative of an electoral subject:

+a) a candidate nominated by this or another electoral subject;

+b) a representative of another electoral subject;

+c) a member of an election commission;

+d) a local observer;

+e) a representative of the press or another mass medium.

+3. The electoral subject referred to in paragraph 2 of this article shall apply to the CEC Chairperson for appointment of a representative to the CEC.
+If the appropriate information is submitted in full, the CEC Chairperson shall register the representative of the electoral subject and issue the representative's certificate by an ordinance within 24 hours.
+The certificate is at the same time a badge to be worn by the representative.

+3^1 .
 An electoral subject defined in paragraph 2 of this article shall apply to the CEC secretary for appointing a representative to a DEC, and to the secretary of a respective superior election commission for appointing a representative to a PEC.
-If the appropriate information is submitted completely, the secretary of the respective election commission shall, within 24 hours, register by decree the representative of the electoral subject and shall issue the representative's certificate, which at the same time is also a badge. - 32.
+If the appropriate information is submitted completely, the secretary of the respective election commission shall, within 24 hours, register, by an ordinance, the representative of the electoral subject and shall issue the representative's certificate, which at the same time is also a badge.

+3^2 .
 An application for appointing representatives of an initiative group of voters to DECs and respective PECs shall be submitted to the secretary of a DEC the chairperson of which has registered the initiative group of voters.

-- 4. An application for the appointment of a representative of an electoral subject shall be signed by the head of a party or a person authorised by him/her, or a representative of an initiative group of voters to a higher election commission.
+4. An application for the appointment of a representative of an electoral subject shall be signed by the head of a party or a person authorised by him/her, or a representative of an initiative group of voters to a higher election commission.
 The application shall include first and last names, address, contact telephone number (if any) of the representative of an electoral subject.
-A photocopy of the identity card of a Georgian citizen or of the passport of a Georgian citizen of the representative of an electoral subject shall be attached to the application. - 5.
-Only 1 representative of the electoral subject shall have the right to attend sessions of the respective election commission, request to give a speech and express his/her opinion, make decisions on various issues, and enjoy other rights granted by this Law.
-On the polling day, the representative shall enjoy unlimited rights provided for by Article 41(1) and Article 67(2) of this Law. - 6.
-An electoral subject may, at any time, appoint/withdraw and/or replace its representative, except for the day preceding the polling day and the polling day.
+A photocopy of the identity card of a Georgian citizen or of the passport of a Georgian citizen of the representative of an electoral subject shall be attached to the application.

+5. Only 1 representative of the electoral subject shall have the right to attend sessions of the respective election commission, request to give a speech and express his/her opinion, make decisions on various issues, and enjoy other rights granted by this Law.
+On the polling day, the representative shall enjoy unlimited rights provided for by Article 41(1) and Article 67(2) of this Law.

+6. An electoral subject may, at any time, appoint/withdraw and/or replace its representative, except for the day preceding the polling day and the polling day.
 The electoral subject shall notify the respective election commission thereof.